sosuisen/git-documentdb/docs/git-documentdb.conflictresolvestrategies.md

 ## Remarks

 - 'ours': Accept ours (Default).
-When remote changes are conflicted with local changes, the local changes are accepted.
+When a remote change is conflicted with a local change, the local change is accepted.

 - 'theirs': Accept theirs.
-When remote changes are conflicted with local changes, the remote changes are accepted.
+When a remote change is conflicted with a local change, the remote change is accepted.

 - Compare function that returns 'ours' or 'theirs' can be given.
 Each parameter will be undefined when a document is removed.